Tar Command in Linux (Create and Extract Archives)

 Creating Tar Gz Archive

-To create a tar.gz archive from given files you can use the following command:
+archive from given files, you would run the following command:

 tar -czf archive.tar.gz file1 file2